 University of Akron students can secure a seat in medical school through the Early Assurance Pathway.
 Northeast Ohio Medical University's (NEOMED).
-See the current application guidelines here.
+FAQ's.

 The Bachelor of Science in Biomedical Sciences is recommended for students pursuing the Early Assurance Pathway as the coursework overlaps with the NEOMED admission requirements.
 However, students may choose to pursue any of UA’s degree programs.

 Majoring in Biology, Biochemistry, or Biomedical Engineering are always popular options with our pre-med students.
 Additionally, our Behavioral Science, Social Science, and Humanities departments offer majors like Anthropology, Philosophy, Psychology, or Sociology which can accommodate NEOMED's admission requirements while allowing student to explore topics, such as social determinants of health or biomedical ethics.